uranija/SimpleMovieApp/README.md

 - App allows users to view and play trailers in youtube.
 - App allows users to read reviews of a selected movie.
 - App allows users to mark a movie as a favorite in the details view by tapping a button (star).
+- App creates a database using **Room** to store the names and ids of the user's favorite movies, the rest of the information needed to display their favorites collection while offline.

 ### Technologies used: